sartios/gatsby-blog-example/content/posts/27-02-2018-react-dom-render/index.md

     - react
 ---

 ReactDOM.render(element, container) renders a React element into the DOM in the supplied container and return a reference to the component or null for stateless components.
+It does not modify the container node, it inserts a component to an existing DOM node without overwriting its children.
 This method can be used only in the browser.

 ## Usage